temperlang/temperlang-blog/posts/tangle-of-strings.md

 Here's what each of those columns means and the associated values.

-- Internal Representation: the most probably internal representation of the main string type.
-This might differ from runtime to runtime but sometimes is fixed by an ABI.
+- Internal Representation: the most probable internal representation of the main string type.
+Languages can have different implementations, so this might differ from runtime to runtime but sometimes is fixed by a language's [Application Binary Interface (ABI)](https://en.wikipedia.org/wiki/Application_binary_interface).
     * *UTF-8 Conv*: contiguous bytes that are interpreted as UTF-8 by convention but might not be valid & minimal UTF-8
     * *UTF-8 USV*: contiguous bytes that are interpreted as UTF-8 *and* care has been taken to avoid non-minimal encodings and invalid Unicode Scalar values
     * *UTF-16*: contiguous pairs of bytes representing UTF-16 code units
-    * *UTF-16 USV*: like UTF-16 but non scalar values (orphaned surrogates) should not be encountered
+    * *UTF-16 USV*: like UTF-16 but care has been taken to ensure valid scalar values &mdash; orphaned surrogates should not be encountered
-    * *Various*: a representation is chosen based on the semantic content usually for space efficiency reasons.
+    * *Various*: a representation is chosen based on the string content, usually for space efficiency reasons.
 See the notes.
     * *bytes × encoding*: there's some content and extra metadata explains, at runtime, how to interpret that content.
 - Order: how does the language's idiomatic way to compare string values order strings.
     * *L-CP*: Lexical by codepoint.
 U+0FFFF < U+10000